nathanl/training/command_line_training.md

 See `gem install tldrb` for an example-oriented help utility.

+## History

+`control + r` searches your history of commands to re-execute one.
+`history` lets you see your history directly - eg `history | tail -5` for the most recent 5 commands.
+From the numbered entries you see there, `!1234` would re-run that number.
+You can configure how items of history your shell remembers.

 ## Not covered

 - Users, "superusers", sudo, su, and file permissions